Abdrabbuh Mansour Hadi: Political reform

 In March 2013 the National Dialogue Conference was conceived as a core part of the transition process and is intended to bring together Yemen's diverse political and demographic groups to address critical issues.
 In January 2014, Hadi pushed delegates at the conference to break a deadlock on key issues and bring the talks to an overdue close.
 When those in attendance finally agreed on a final few points, he launched into an impassioned speech that led to a spike in his popularity.
-It was agreed that Yemen would shift to a federal model of government in the future, a move which has been proposed and forcefully backed by Hadi.
+It was agreed that Yemen would shift to a federal model of government in the future, a move which was proposed and forcefully backed by Hadi.
 For many Yemenis, particularly in northwestern Yemen, this decentralization was less attractive.
 This mountainous region is the poorest of Yemen and decentralization would mean that it would receive less money from the central government.
 Relevant here is that the overwhelming majority of Yemen's population has resided in this area for many years.
 Indeed, the 'decentralization' of Yemen along the lines proposed by the Saudi-imposed Hadi regime threatened Yemen's long-term economic and political independence; scholar Isa Blumi points out that "To any rational observer, the idea of developing Yemen into six disproportionate regions with enormous autonomy was a blatant effort to benefit foreign interests and subdue the rebellious populations through poverty and administrative obscurity."
-Indeed, if the Saudi-American decentralization 'road map to peace' is implemented, Yemen's oil wealth would be confined almost entirely to the provinces of Hadhramawt and Saba', Yemen's two least populated provinces.
+If the Saudi-American decentralization 'road map to peace' had been implemented, Yemen's oil wealth would be largely confined to the two least populous provinces, Hadhramawt and Saba'.
 Blumi goes on to point out that "This would make bribing the few thousands of eligible 'residents' with a tiny portion of the oil revenue (no longer flowing to the central state) easy, while creating an enormous windfall for those hoping to steal Yemen's wealth."
-They also didn't like that the new regional borders would rob them of access to the sea.